-Policy 10-041 establishes a set of internal controls governing the personal investment activity of all SBA employees, including OPS employees and interns.
-Several Amendments to Policy 10-041 took effect in 2023.
+Several Amendments to the policy also took effect in 2023.
 Private investment offerings and interests in real estate or other assets made through limited partnerships and private investment pools were added to prohibited investments.
 Donations of Covered Securities are now classified as Covered Trades under the policy.
 Private Real Estate Funds are now excluded from the private real estate exemption, which excludes ownership of private real estate from the policy, unless the real estate interest is in or with an entity with whom the SBA holds an investment.
 If a new employee discloses ownership of a prohibited Covered Security, the Chief Risk and Compliance Officer will determine the appropriate next steps based on the facts and circumstances and will document the determination.
 The policy now provides that final determinations on policy violations will be shared with the employee's supervisor.

-Policy 10-041 was also updated in 2021, in conjunction with the implementation of the StarCompliance Personal Investment Compliance (PIC) system.
+In 2021, Policy 10-041 was updated in conjunction with the implementation of the StarCompliance Personal Investment Compliance (PIC) system.
 The PIC system provides automated pre-clearance of personal trades and a standardized method to report and certify Covered Accounts and holdings, including private investments.
 SBA employees are now required to submit pre-clearance requests in the PIC system, and receive approval prior to trading in any securities, as defined by Section 2(a)1 of the Securities Act of 1933, except certain exempt securities or assets (e.g., FDIC money markets, municipal bonds, insurance products, etc.).
 (See SBA Policy 10-041, Definitions, p.
 4-6.)
 Risk Management & Compliance offered two agency-wide training sessions prior to the implementation of the StarCompliance system.
 A recording of the training was also made available on SBA's "WorkSmart Portal" for employees who could not attend either of the training sessions in person.